Validation Master Plan - Reading and Guidelines

 - EMA Draft Guideline on Process Validation (March 29, 2012)

-- Final Version of Annex 15 to the EU Guide to Qualification and Validation
+- Public Consultation on the revision to Annex 15 to the EU Guide to Qualification and Validation

 There's a lot of reading to do!